ugate/sqler/jsdocp/tutorial/1-manual.md

 1. __[Fragment Substitutions](#fs)__ - Set during [prepared function execution](Manager.html#~PreparedFunction)

 #### 1️⃣ Expanded SQL Substitutions <sub id="es"></sub>:
 Depending on the underlying dialect support, named parameters typically follow some form of syntactic grammar like `:someParam`, where `someParam` is a parameter passed in to the `sqler` [generated SQL function](Manager.html#~PreparedFunction}) as the [bind variables](Manager.html#~ExecOptions).
-There may be instances where _any_ number of variables need to be substituded when an SQL statement is executed, but the actual number of variables is unknown at the time the SQL statement is written.
-This can be accomplished in `sqler` by simply adding a single variable to the SQL statement and passing an array of values during execution.
+There may be instances where _any_ number of variables need to be substituded when an SQL function is executed, but the actual number of variables is unknown at the time the SQL script is written.
+This can be accomplished in `sqler` by simply adding a single variable to the SQL bind variables and passing them into the prepared function.
 For instance, passing the following [bind variables](Manager.html#~ExecOptions) JSON into the `sqler` [generated SQL function](Manager.html#~PreparedFunction}):
 <br/><br/>__[bind variables](Manager.html#~ExecOptions):__
 ```json
 {